Under the definition of unlikely champions, the Cedar Ridge women’s cross country team would likely fit the description.

 “Without Kate making a big jump, I don’t think the girls would have won the region,” Buddington said.
 “She was one of our best runners.”

 The championship came after a year of turmoil within the program.
-In 2023, former head coach Bruce Smith was fired in midseason, which attracted an outcry from parents and some students.
+In 2023, a former head coach was fired in midseason, which attracted an outcry from parents and some students.
 Buddington, a former Cedar Ridge runner who was an assistant at Pinecrest, was thrust into the position of interim coach.
 Not only was he in charge of two cross country teams, he was also left trying to unite a divided household.
 Results didn’t come immediately.

 “I really didn’t know what to do because I had never been a head coach before,” Buddington said.
 “I wasn’t sure if I was capable of taking over this program.
 But I had to sit down with the kids.
 At first, they were upset because they lost a head coach that they had grown to know.
 I think throughout the last year and three months, they’ve grown to appreciate what we offer the team.”